0x41424142/qualysdk/README.md

 Chances are, there will be a good chunk of attributes returned from Qualys that will be null.
 To deal with this, almost all attributes are defined as ```typing.Optional[]```, with the main exception being ```assetId```.
 It is also somewhat likely that I have mistyped certain attributes, as both the Qualys documentation and the data I am working with to build this package return a decent amount of null values.
 Should you come across something, submit a PR.

 # VMDR APIs
 VMDR APIs return data on vulnerabilities in your environment as well as from the Qualys KB.
+It also returns data on assets, IPs/subnets, asset groups, and more.

 After running:
 ```py
 from qualyspy.vmdr import *
 ```
 You can use any of the VMDR endpoints currently supported:

+## VMDR Endpoints
 |API Call| Description |
 |--|--|
 | ```query_kb``` | Query the Qualys KnowledgeBase (KB) for vulnerabilities.|